 Deaths from heat exhaustion, fatigue and other natural causes are a common occurrence among pilgrims on the hajj in Saudi Arabia.

-Saudi authorities said more than 2.3 million Muslims participated in this year's hajj.
+Saudi authorities say more than two million Muslims are expected to participate in this year's hajj, which starts next week.

-All Muslims who are able to do so are requird by Islam to perform the hajj pilgrimage, one of the five pillars of Islam, at least once in their lifetime.
+All Muslims who are able are required to complete the pilgrimage at least once in their lifetime.